revolunet/revolunet.github.io/source/_posts/2013-05-02-angular-carousel-making-of.markdown

  - Only works with ul/li structure
  - Carousel dimensions is based on the first li detected
  - We should implement slides buffering so the ng-repeat is rendered progressively so we can implement infinite carousel.
+WE NEED HELP ON THIS :)